gboulant/musicall/README.md

 pluck, given the string number and the fret number.

-With this tutorial project, you can play with a set of executable programs (in the folder [cmds](cmds) as traditional in the go programing convention) that illustrates some basic elements of the music theory.
+With this tutorial project, you can play with a set of executable programs (in the folder [demos](demos)) that illustrates some basic elements of the music theory.
 Basic knowledge of what is a sound wave is required (at least its mathematical representation in terms of amplitude, frequency and timbre).

 Even if it is a tutorial project, the packages may be used in other applications for other purposes (at least drawing wave forms, making